THE LODE PROJECT

 A cryptocurrency exchange, or a digital currency exchange, is a business that allows customers to trade cryptocurrencies or digital currencies for other assets, such as conventional fiat money or other digital currencies.
 A cryptocurrency exchange can be a market maker that typically takes the bid-ask spreads as a transaction commission for a service or, as a matching platform, simply charges fees.

-If you have questions regarding specific wallets, please join our telegram channel for more information.
-LODE Tokens will be issued on December 12, 2018 during the Token Generation Event (TGE).
+If you have questions regarding specific wallets, please join our telegram channel for more information, on this as it becomes available.

 Why should I hold my LODE Tokens?

-LODE Tokens represent your contribution to the monetary mass and, if held, generate rewards in the form of AGX Pay.
+LODE Tokens represent your contribution to the monetary mass and, if held, generate micro-payouts in the form of AGX Pay.

 Can I exchange my LODE Tokens?

-Yes, LODE Tokens will be enabled, exchangeable and transferable through the LODE alliance network and specific public exchanges – one example is Coinpayments.
-It’s network of over 1060 tokenized projects which will provide for fast and easy exchangeability.
-Another example is Blockchain Foundry which has built relationships with major market makers to allow the LODE Token to be easily transactable.
+Once enabled LODE Tokens will be exchangeable and transferable through the LODE alliance network and specific exchanges – one example is Coinpayments.
+Coinpayment has a network of over 1060 tokenized projects which will provide for fast and easy exchangeability.
+Another example is Blockchain Foundry which has developed a private BlockMarket Exchange, as well as developed relationships with major market makers to allow the LODE Token to be easily transactable.

 How can I exchange my LODE Tokens and AGX Coins?